twizzlebizzle/MaverickBBQ/README.md

 UPDATED:
 Forked the original to allow the original to just output 2 temperatures only into the terminal (or import and pass them into another program)  I also didn't require any of the SQL/logging/etc

+I also added a second program thats very basic that just allows me to log my temperatures to google drive.
+(I run this every 1-5 mins via crontab)